-Check: Once the project is completed check that all measures installed are of good quality and that there are no issues.
+Check: Once the project is completed check that there are no issues with the installation.
+You must provide a Commissioning Certificate to the customer.
 Before issuing an invoice to your customer please check that it contains: invoice number, date, site address including postcode, descriptions, unit costs and quantities.
 Invoices should not be issued prior to your customer receiving grant approval in the form of their Grant Offer Letter.